jaylikesbunda/RotEncoder/README.md

 A driver for quadrature rotary encoders on ESP-IDF.

+Extracted from [GhostESP: Revival](https://github.com/jaylikesbunda/Ghost_ESP) and packaged as an independent component so you can drop it into any `components/` directory.

 ## Features
 * 2-bit quadrature, 2- or 4-detent encoders
 * Built-in debounce (1 ms)